blazium-engine/blazium-docs/tutorials/xr/setting_up_xr.rst

 Setting up XR
 =============

-Introduction to the XR system in Godot
+Introduction to the XR system in Blazium
 --------------------------------------

-Godot provides a modular XR system that abstracts many of the different XR platform specifics away from the user.
+Blazium provides a modular XR system that abstracts many of the different XR platform specifics away from the user.
 At the core sits the :ref:`XRServer <class_xrserver>` which acts as a central interface to the XR system that allows users to discover interfaces and interact with the components of the XR system.

 Each supported XR platform is implemented as an :ref:`XRInterface <class_xrinterface>`.
 Supported interfaces register themselves with the :ref:`XRServer <class_xrserver>` and can be queried with the ``find_interface`` method on the :ref:`XRServer <class_xrserver>`.
 When the desired interface is found it can be initialized by calling ``initialize`` on the interface.